 CLS Executive Board Officer Descriptions and Signup

-The CLS election meeting is Wednesday, April 12, at 12:00 pm in the Rumpus Room.
+The CLS election meeting are coming soon.
 Please consider applying to serve as a student leader next year!
 Information about the positions is below; sign up at the bottom of the page.
 You may run for as many positions as you wish!

 President.
 The President shall oversee the holistic operations of CLS, facilitating coordination among all officers, and fostering spiritual growth among all members of the organization.
 Duties of the President will include but are not limited to forging strong trusting relationships with CLS members, faculty, attorneys, and community leaders; operating as CLS’s representative and primary spokesperson to the law school community, university community, and public-at-large in all matters for which a formal representative is required or appropriate; serving as the primary contact person for CLS in any communication with the CLS national office; being responsible to select, notify, and prepare the individuals who are to lead the Bible study, mentorship events, lunch meetings, and speaker introductions; inviting guest speakers to address CLS; encouraging open-minded dialogue and loving community in all CLS gatherings.
 The President may delegate responsibilities to another officer whose area of expertise is better suited to execute the task in question.